 The categorization of autumn days into WTs can provide a basis for examining trends over time and shifts in seasonal timing in terms of daily circulation patterns.
 Here we provide a preliminary analysis of changes over time, considering the difference in frequency of occurrence of Early and Late Season WTs between the first twenty years of the record (1979-1998) and the last twenty years of the record (1999-2018).

-The monthly averages of the difference between the periods for the Early and Late Season WTs are shown in Fig. 10.
+The monthly averages of the difference between the periods for the Early and Late Season WTs are shown in Fig. 15.
 The thin gray bars indicate the 95% confidence interval obtained from Monte Carlo resampling, and the thick bars denote the difference between the periods, shaded red for significant increases, blue for significant decreases, and gray for changes that are not significant.
 Early Season WTs show a significant increase at the end of the season, in Nov, as well as a significant overall increase.
 Late Season WTs show a significant decrease at the beginning of the season, in Sep, as well as a significant overall decrease.
 That is, in addition to temperature shifts, daily circulation patterns are also indicating a seasonal shift in autumn in the Northeast U.S., with the early season weather continuing longer into the season as the late season weather retreats.

+A preliminary look at extreme precipitation days and amounts and heat wave days was also performed, albeit without statistical significance accounted for.
+WTs 3 and 5 contain the most extreme precipitation days and are the most likely to have them occur, especially during the first half of the time period.
+However, during the second half of the time period both WTs saw a decrease in the number of extreme precipitation days, WT3 seeing a 1% decrease and WT5 seeing an 11% decrease.
+All other WTs saw an increase in extreme precipitation days during the latter half of the period with WTs 4 and 6 seeing the largest increase (4% and 5%, respectively).
+Even with seeing a decrease in extreme precipitation days between the two periods, WTs 3 and 5 experienced increased precipitation per event, while oppositely, WT4 experienced decreased precipitation per event.
+Heat wave days are most likely to occur during WTs 1 and 6, with WT6 seeing an increase in percent of heat wave days between the two periods (36% in the first half to 60% in the second half of the period).
+WTs 1 and 2 saw a decrease between the two periods (5% and 16%, respectively).